-The Farm Management Deposits (FMD) scheme is designed to reduce fluctuations in primary producers' incomes.
+The farm management deposits (FMD) scheme is designed to reduce fluctuations in primary producers' incomes.
 Income can be deposited during prosperous years and withdrawn during less prosperous years.

-Subject to certain conditions, FMDs are deductible in the year in which they are made.
-If you withdraw FMDs that you have previously claimed as a tax deduction, the withdrawals are treated as assessable income in the year in which they are made.
-To retain the tax benefits of an FMD, generally the deposit should not be withdrawn in the first 12 months after it is deposited.
+Subject to certain conditions, deposits are deductible in the year in which they are made.
+If you withdraw any deposits that you have previously claimed as a tax deduction, the withdrawals are treated as assessable income in the year in which they are made.
+To retain the tax benefits of a deposit, generally it should not be withdrawn in the first 12 months after it is deposited.